Valeria Mari

 Vision

 I approach art history through plural, feminist, and decolonial lenses, and see museums as microcosms that operate within non-neutral frameworks.
-I envision in my mind curatorial activism as a practice that fosters inclusivity and diversity, promoting a ‘museum of belonging’—one rooted in meaningful, human-centered approaches.
+I envision curatorial activism as a practice that fosters inclusivity and diversity, promoting a ‘museum of belonging’ rooted in meaningful, human-centred approaches.

 Practice